How to fit parquet flooring

 To calculate the square metres required, multiply the length by the breadth of the room and then add 10 – 20% wastage depending on the size of the room (bigger rooms require less wastage), the number of cuts required and the pattern to be used.

 N.B.
 We would always recommend using Chaunceys Herringbone Tectonic (engineered) over underfloor heating as they are more stable.

 Laying Parquet Over Existing Solid Floors:

-Parquet blocks can be laid on numerous solid substrates such as concrete, dry screed, self-leveling compound or flooring grade ply wood or chipboard, but never directly onto floorboards.
+Parquet blocks can be laid on numerous solid substrates such as concrete, dry screed, self-levelling compound or flooring grade plywood or chipboard, but never directly onto floorboards.

 All substrates must be structurally sound, flat and dry.
 All new screed or concrete must be completely dry – allow at least1 month for every inch depth of new concrete.
 Existing screeds/concrete must be checked for moisture– this can easily be done by hiring a specialist meter (hygrometer).

 A reading equal to or greater than 4%mc by volume indicates that a suitable damp-proof membrane must always be installed – either a 2 coat/2 part liquid layer (e.g. Rewmar or Sika) or a properly installed non-permeable layer (make sure the ends of the plastic are continued up into the walls to fully protect the wooden floor).